WICG/trust-token-api/ISSUER_PROTOCOL.md

 In Version 3, the algorithm used for [request signing](https://github.com/WICG/trust-token-api#extension-trust-bound-keypair-and-request-signing) is [`ecdsa_secp256r1_sha256`](https://tools.ietf.org/html/rfc8446#section-4.2.3).

-## TrustTokenV2PMB Crypto Protocol
+## PrivateStateTokenV2PMB Crypto Protocol

-This Trust Token crypto protocol is based on the PMBTokens design in https://eprint.iacr.org/2020/072 (appendix H) using P-384.
-This crypto protocol is used in both the V2 and V3 Trust Token protocol versions.
+This Private State Token crypto protocol is based on the PMBTokens design in https://eprint.iacr.org/2020/072 (appendix H) using P-384.
+This crypto protocol is used in both the V2 and V3 Private State Token protocol versions.
 The necessary keys and function mappings are described below.

 ### Keys

-The Trust Token protocol primarily requires keypairs consisting of each public metadata bucket:
+The Private State Token protocol primarily requires keypairs consisting of each public metadata bucket:

-*   TrustTokenSecretKey/TrustTokenPublicKey - A Trust Token keypair used to sign and verify Trust Tokens.
+*   PrivateStateTokenSecretKey/PrivateStateTokenPublicKey - A Trust Token keypair used to sign and verify Private State Tokens.

-#### TrustTokenSecretKey/TrustTokenPublicKey
+#### PrivateStateTokenSecretKey/PrivateStateTokenPublicKey

-These are keys used in Trust Token consisting of elliptic curve scalars and points.
+These are keys used in Private State Token consisting of elliptic curve scalars and points.
 All scalars and points are sized based on the curve choice (P-384).
 Up to 3 keys may be configured in parallel in the key commitment.

 Each keypair consist of the following: